digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[Namecheap](https://www.namecheap.com/)**: Namecheap is a popular domain name registrar known for its affordable pricing and user-friendly interface.
 Namecheap offers an affiliate program called the Namecheap Affiliate Program.
 Affiliates can earn commissions by referring customers to purchase domain names, hosting, SSL certificates, and other services provided by Namecheap.

-## Low Code / No Code Platform Affiliate Program
+## :hammer:Low Code / No Code Platform Affiliate Program

 1. **[Andromo](https://www.andromo.com/)**: Andromo is a mobile app development platform that allows users to create and monetize their own Android apps without any coding.
 While I couldn't find specific information about an affiliate program for Andromo, they offer various monetization features within their platform, such as displaying ads and integrating in-app purchases.